Skip to Content

 Iconic SF Cable Cars

-The SF Cable Car museum at 1201 Mason Street in Nob Hill is another fantastic place you can visit in San Francisco for free.
+The SF Cable Car museum is located at 1201 Mason Street in Nob Hill, and it’s another fantastic place you can visit in San Francisco for free.
+It won’t take you long to explore the small museum, but it’s well worth a visit.

-Exhibits and educational boards about the history and development of San Francisco’s famous Cable Car system explain everything a mechanically inclined visitor would ever want to know!
+You’ll find exhibits and educational boards about the history and development of San Francisco’s famous Cable Car system explaining everything you would ever want to know!
+Read reviews about the SF Cable Car Museum.

 Underneath a colorful lantern in Chinatown